wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

     If no distance is specified, 1 meter is taken as default distance."
     examples:
       - url: Entity/move.md
+  - name: putNbt
+    parameters: table
+    results: nil
+    description: "The 'putNbt' function inserts the given table entries into the [nbt](!SITE_URL!/modules/Entity/#nbt) property of this entity.
+    Please note that this function is not supported for [Player](!SITE_URL!/modules/Player/) objects.
+    "
+    examples:
+      - url: Entity/putNbt.md
 ---

 The Entity class is the base class of all entities that populate the world.